Tye Hill

-John Tye Hill (born June 3, 1982) is an American former college and professional football cornerback who played in the National Football League (NFL) for five seasons.
-He played college football for Clemson University, and earned consensus All-American honors.
-He was drafted by the St. Louis Rams in the first round of the 2006 NFL Draft.
-He has also played for the Atlanta Falcons, Tennessee Titans, and Detroit Lions.
+John Tye Hill (born June 3, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL) for five seasons.
+He played college football for the Clemson Tigers, earning consensus All-American honors.
+He was selected by the St. Louis Rams in the first round of the 2006 NFL draft.
+He was also a member of the Atlanta Falcons, Tennessee Titans, and Detroit Lions.

-Early years
+Early life

 Hill was born in St. George, South Carolina.
 He attended Woodland High School in Dorchester, South Carolina, and played high school football.
 During his senior year, he rushed for 1,445 yards in seven games.

 College career

 Hill attended Clemson University, where he played for the Clemson Tigers football team from 2001 to 2005.
 He graduated with a bachelor's degree in human resource development.
 Hill was an All-American selection in 2005 and also a first-team All-Atlantic Coast Conference (ACC) choice.
-He was also a finalist for the Thorpe Award, given to nation’s top defensive back.
+He was also a finalist for the Thorpe Award, given to nation's top defensive back.
 He had three interceptions, defended 7 passes and 54 total tackles.
 In 2004 Hill defensed 21 passes, two tackles for a loss and a sack to go along with his 52 tackles.
 In 2003, he started 11 of the 13 games and had seven pass breakups and two interceptions in his first season as a defensive back while also totaling 37 tackles.
 In 2002 Hill was a running back and was Clemson's third-leading rusher as a freshman with 225 yards on 42 carries and led all Tiger running backs in yards per carry (5.4).
 In 2001, he red-shirted as a running back.